Optional Practical Training (OPT)

 To apply for OPT, please follow these instructions:

-- An ISSS advisor will review the request and process your OPT I-20.
+- Once all of these eforms are complete and submitted, an ISSS advisor will review the request and process your OPT I-20.
+Please allow 5 business days for processing.

-- You will receive an email confirmation to sign up and attend an OPT Exit Workshop.
+- Upon review of your submission and approval by an ISSS advisor, you will receive an email confirmation to sign up and attend an OPT Exit Workshop.
 These workshops are offered multiple times a week.
-Do not register for an OPT Exit Workshop in iTerp before receiving the email from an ISSS advisor that your I-20 has been completed.
+Do not register for an OPT Exit Workshop in iTerp before receiving the email from an ISSS advisor that your OPT I-20 has been approved.

 Note: Keep in mind your OPT application must be received by USCIS within 30 days of the OPT I-20 creation.

-- Prepare all remaining materials for the Application Packet and bring them with you to the OPT Exit Workshop.
-At this workshop, you will receive the newly issued OPT I-20 and review the application packet together with an ISSS advisor.
+- Prepare all remaining materials for the Application Packet and have them ready during the OPT Exit Workshop.
+At this workshop, you will review the application packet together with an ISSS advisor and review required information about your responsibilities on OPT.

 The Application Packet

-- A personal check made out to Department of Homeland Security for $410 (write SEVIS number on the check)
+- A personal check, money order made out to “U.S. Department of Homeland Security” for $410, or the G-1450 Authorization for Credit Card Transactions form

 - A photocopy of your passport number/photo/expiration date page(s)

-- A photocopy of your most current F-1 visa
+- A photocopy of your most recent F-1 visa

-- If you would like to receive e-notification about the status of your OPT, attach the G-1145 form to your application.
+- If you would like to receive e-notification about the status of your application, attach the G-1145 form to your application.

 Students requesting full-time pre-completion OPT should also include: